tgstation/tgstation-server/README.md

 In a swarm, one server is designated the 'controller'.
 This is the server other 'node's in the swarm communicate with and coordinates group updates.
 Issuing an update command to one server in a swarm will update them all to the specified version.

+### Swarm Server Instances

+Instances can be either part of a swarm or not.
+Once in the database they cannot switch between these states.
+In order to brin a non-swarmed instance into a swarmed server or vice-versa follow these steps.

+1. With the existing server, detach the instance.
+1. Shut down the server and configure it to be in or out of swarm mode.
+1. Reattach the instance after starting the server again.

 ## Usage

 tgstation-server v4 is controlled via a RESTful HTTP json API.
 Documentation on this API can be found [here](https://tgstation.github.io/tgstation-server/api.html).
 This section serves to document the concepts of the server.
 The API is versioned separately from the release version.
 A specification for it can be found in the api-vX.X.X git releases/tags.